 Both C2 domains (models.litellm[.]cloud and checkmarx[.]zone) have since been taken down — DNS returns NXDOMAIN — so the exfiltration and persistence stages do not complete.
 In the original attack, the harvested data would be bundled into tpcp.tar.gz, encrypted with AES-256-CBC + RSA-4096, and POSTed to the C2, with a persistent backdoor polling for second-stage payloads.

 .pth auto-execution mechanism fires on interpreter startup, not import — it bypasses static analysis entirely.
 The payload's own fork-bomb behavior is what first alerted defenders.
-Runtime observation at the kernel level captures the full credential harvest and flags the anomalous process chain before exfiltration completes.Real-world impact
+Runtime observation at the kernel level captures the full credential harvest and flags the anomalous process chain before exfiltration completes.This run starts in CI, but it illustrates the wider untrusted-execution surface: code paths you did not author gaining privileged runtime access by default.
+Agent-generated execution and transitive package startup hooks share the same failure mode.
+Kernel-level ancestry and egress context are what distinguish legitimate automation from hostile runtime behavior.

 Explore the run profile above, or start observing your own workflows with Garnet.